 As with everything else in our stimulation-seeking modern society, we abuse sex.
 And this may very well be due to the last few centuries of repression and stigma that has surrounded sex.

 Now that sexuality has become more acceptable, however, we naturally react and over-indulge in it, as can be seen in the media, publicity, or the nightclub nearest to you.

 You don’t even have to leave the comfort of your own home to witness sexual over-indulgence.
 The internet has played a big role in revolutionizing our excessive indulgence with; the promotion of masturbation and wastage of sexual energy, the amount of time wasted browsing porn sites, the dehumanization of women and men by teaching us to see them merely as forms of flesh to be used and discarded.

-Of course this is not all bad, and the world is never black and white.
-Pornography also works as a catharsis in the release of built up anxieties, tensions and hysteria as well as a catalyst to explore our sexual guilt and denied sexual thoughts and feelings by learning to embrace more fully our shadow elements in the sexual domain.
+Of course, this is not all bad, and the world is never black and white.
+Pornography also works as a catharsis in the release of built-up anxieties, tensions and hysteria as well as a catalyst to explore our sexual guilt and denied sexual thoughts and feelings by learning to embrace more fully our shadow elements in the sexual domain.

 However, when motivated by sexual desire, we develop vaster imaginations, courage, will power, persistence and creativity that we weren’t even aware of.
-Sometimes the sexual energy within us is so strong we are willing to actually die, hurt others or risk imprisonment to fulfil them.
+Sometimes the sexual energy within us is so strong we are willing to actually die, hurt others or risk imprisonment to fulfill them.
 Image if we could harness this energy and use it towards other, greater purposes?

 Harnessing Your Sexual Energy